Five Dollar Wrench

 I was homeless, but it was fine.
 More or less, though usually less.

-That's when I started catching freights out of Tonawka.
+That's when I started catching freights out of Tonawa.
 I just needed to see something else.
 I needed to prove to myself I could go, and it didn't matter where.

 Catching freights means what it sounds like.
 Hopping on trains and hiding among the freight for a free ride.